socioboard/Socioboard-5.0/Docker.README.md

 # Socioboard Docker Containers
 Docker version developed and maintained by https://github.com/vaughngx4.

-PLEASE NOTE: Currently, the application is created to run in development mode WITH debugging on by default, as well as having several API vulnerabilities.
-This is a potential security issue and I would advise to not expose the application(ports 8000 and 8080) or the API(ports 3000 - 3004) to the internet.
+NOTE 1: Currently, the application is created to run in development mode WITH debugging on by default, as well as having several API vulnerabilities.
+This is a potential security risk and I would advise to not expose the application or the API to the internet.

+NOTE 2: Running on the `localhost` domain is no longer supported due to the addition of SSL and how the application is built.
+If you would like to run on your local machine, you will need to have an external DNS(setting in your hosts file doesn't work as the socioboard container also needs to be able to resolve hostnames) like your router, AdGuard or PiHole for example, set to the external IP of your local machine(i.e. 192.168.1.101).
+You will also need to expose ports 80 and 443 on your local machine.
+See `docker/nginx/ssl/SSL.README.md` for a list of subdomains.

 ## Installation
 Clone source code and cd into directory:
 ```bash